sudheerj/docker-cheat-sheet/README.md

 ### Docker Hub
    Docker Hub is a cloud-based repository provided by Docker to test, store and distribute container images which can be accessed either privately or publicly.

+### Dockerfile
+   Dockerfile is a text document that contains set of commands and instructions which will be executed in a sequence in the docker environment for building a new docker image.
+### Docker Compose
+   Docker compose(or compose) is a tool for defining and running multi-container Docker applications.
+### Docker Swarm
+   Docker Swarm(or swarm) is an open-source tool used to cluster and orchestrate Docker containers.